-Past pancreatic cancer research
+Past research into pancreatic cancer

 Our scientists have made vital contributions to finding new and better ways to treat pancreatic cancer.
 Below are a few of our most important discoveries.